Main Meal Salad

 - 1 teaspoon garlic powder

-- 1 lb chicken tenders or chicken breasts, cut into strips
+- 1 pound chicken breast, , pounded to 1/2″ thickness, cut into strips

-- In a bowl add 1 teaspoon olive oil, garlic powder, mustard powder, sea salt and black pepper.
-Combine well, and add the chicken to the bowl.
-Coat and set aside.
+In a medium size bowl, whisk together the olive oil, garlic powder, mustard powder, sea salt, and pepper.
+Once well combined, coat the chicken well and set aside.

-- Place the zucchini, carrots and purple cabbage in a bowl and add 3 tablespoons of balsamic dressing.
+Place the carrots, zucchini, and cabbage in a medium size bowl and add three tablespoons of the balsamic dressing.
 Mix well and set aside.

-- Add chicken, sorghum and hemp hearts to the spiralized vegetables.
+Add the grilled chicken, sorghum, and hemp hearts to the spiralized vegetables.
 Mix together, and add the rest of the dressing as desired.

 Calories: 465 calories, Fat: 24 grams, Saturated fat: 3 grams, Carbohydrates: 34 grams, Sugar: 10 grams, Sodium: 370 milligrams, Fiber: 6 grams, Protein: 30 grams, Cholesterol: 60 milligrams

-Triad to Wellness has provided nutrition communication services to The Sorghum Checkoff.
+Disclaimer: Triad to Wellness has provided nutrition communication services to The Sorghum Checkoff and Manitoba Harvest.
 However, we were not compensated for this post.
 All opinions are our own.